-- Natural Resources Wales (NRW)
+- Natural Resources Wales (NRW) \

-- Environment Agency (EA)
+- Environment Agency (EA)\

-- Devon and Severn Inshore Fisheries and Conservation Authority (D&S IFCA)
+- Devon and Severn Inshore Fisheries and Conservation Authority (D&S IFCA)\

 - Marine Management Organisation (MMO)

-- Natural England (NE)
+- Natural England (NE) \

 - Welsh Government Fisheries

-- Indicates a member of ASERA (in 2017/18)
+- \Indicates a member of ASERA (in 2023/24)

 NRW was established on 1 April 2013 and brings together the work of the Countryside Council for Wales, Environment Agency Wales and Forestry Commission Wales, as well as some functions of Welsh Government.
 Welsh Internal Drainage Board (IDB) functions were transferred into NRW in 2015.
-The English IDBs were grouped into consortiums: North Somerset Levels IDB includes the Gordano Valley and West Mendip IDBs and the Somerset Drainage Consortium includes the Axe Brue and Parrett IDBs.